10 Famous Sonic Branding Examples: The Science of Audio

 • The Choir: Signifies “Premium.”
 It sounds expensive, grand, and theatrical.

 For decades, this sound has been the gatekeeper to high-quality content (The Sopranos, The Wire, Game of Thrones).
 The mere hearing of that static prepares the viewer for a complex, adult narrative.
-It filters out the distraction of the outside world.
+It filters out distractions from the outside world.

 6. Microsoft Windows 95: The Brian Eno Sound